yohannes911/select2/doc/synchronization.md

 1. The next loop cycle comes before thread `1` becomes active again.
 Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[0]` becomes false).
 2. It is also possible that thread `1` becomes active again between two loop cycles.
 In this case there are two possible scenarios:
    1. Thread `1` exited the previous selection w/o taking the token.
 In this case it will wake up thread `0` in section 3.1, in finite steps, hence the loop exits (because `wait[0]` becomes false).
    1. Thread `1` exited the previous selection by taking the token, ie. it became the new token owner.
-Since token ownership won't change until thread `0` is in the wait loop and the loop checks if the token ownership changed, the loop will exit in the next cycle (because `token == 0` becomes false).
+Since neither thread would change token ownership again until thread `0` is in the wait loop and the loop itself checks whether the token ownership changed, the loop will exit in the next cycle (because `token == 0` becomes false).

 ### Application protocol ###

-In order to use the protocol to execute critical sections it must be extended in the following way:
+In order to use the protocol to execute critical sections it must be extended in some way.
+The extended protocol works like this:

-During the selection period (while the thread is selected) the thread can execute some injected code (closures or kinda).
+During the selection period (while the thread is selected) the thread can execute some injected code (closure or kinda).
 The pseudo code is the following:

     selected[i] = true
-    block()
+    block
     selected[i] = false

 , where `block` is a black box function (closure or such) injected into the selection protocol.

-The Select 2 protocol in the above manner is lock free and safe:
+The extended Select 2 protocol is safe and wait-free in the following manner:

 **Statement 3: The extended Select 2 protocol is safe in the following manner: blocks are never executed in parallel.**